Read to Spark Dataframe

 • Run Interpreted Query

-The legacy Spark Connection Via JDBC Driver will be deprecated.
+The legacy Spark Connection Via JDBC Driver is deprecated.
 Please migrate to this new connector.

 Prerequisite